25 Christ-Centered Christmas Books

 - Peek and Find Christmas Story by Allia Zobel-Nolan and Steve Cox has hidden pictures and cut-outs for your child to find as you read the Christmas story.

 There you have it!
-These are 25 of the Christ-centered Christmas books I will be reading with Nathan this Christmas.
-What Christmas books will you be reading with your children?
+These are 25 of the Christian Christmas books for kids I will be reading with my four children this Christmas.
+What Christian Christmas books will you be reading with your children?
 I’d love to hear some of your favorites, as I’m sure this list will change and evolve over the years as we discover new favorites!